About This Chapter

 3. Psychodynamics: Definition & Theory

 Psychodynamics has been a popular set of theories in psychology since emerging from Europe in the 19th century.
-Through this lesson, you will learn how to define psychodynamics and explore some of the more prominent theories that comprise the psychodynamic approach to psychology.
+Through this lesson, you'll learn how to define psychodynamics and explore some of the more prominent theories that comprise the psychodynamic approach to psychology.

 4. The Psychodynamic Model and Abnormal Functioning